jundalisay/sp/content/en/research/descartes/body/part-04c.md

 ---
-heading: Part 4c
+heading: Part 4b
-title: "What is the cause of the diversity and peculiarities of the spirits?"
+title: "How is the Heart Formed?"
 date: 2025-01-24
-weight: 42
+weight: 41
 description: "The Description of the Human Body talks about the body"
 c: "deeppink"
 writer: